 Online advertising costs

-Online adverts are generally paid for in one of two ways
+Online adverts are generally paid for in two ways

 - The most popular method is based on performance.
 For example, paying a cost per click or cost per acquisition.